pyro-ppl/pyro/docs/source/contrib.forecast.rst

 ===========
 .. automodule:: pyro.contrib.forecast

+.. warning:: Code in ``pyro.contrib.forecast`` is under development.
+    This code makes no guarantee about maintaining backwards compatibility.

 ``pyro.contrib.forecast`` is a lightweight framework for experimenting with a restricted class of time series models and inference algorithms using familiar Pyro modeling syntax and PyTorch neural networks.